-[0013] The present disclosure overcomes the aforementioned drawbacks by providing systems and methods for non-invasively monitoring airflow in a subject's airway using ultrasound.
+[0013] The present disclosure overcomes the aforementioned drawbacks by providing systems and methods for non-invasively monitoring airflow in a subject's trachea using ultrasound.

-[0014] It is an aspect of the present disclosure to provide a method for monitoring airflow using an ultrasound system.
-A region-of-interest that includes a tracheal wall, a cricothyroid ligament, or other anatomical region associated with a subject's airway is selected.
+[0014] It is an aspect of the present disclosure to provide a method for monitoring airflow in a trachea using an ultrasound system.
+A region-of-interest that includes a tracheal wall of a subject is selected.
 Doppler ultrasound signals are acquired from the region-of-interest and are provided to a computer system.
 Baseline signal data are also provided to the computer system.
-Baseline signal data may be data acquired from the patient.
-Additionally or alternatively, baseline signal data may be normative data.
 A parameter of the Doppler ultrasound signals is compared to a similar parameter in baseline signal data using the computer system.
 The computer system is then used to identify when the parameter of the acquired Doppler ultrasound signals differs from the similar parameter of the baseline signal data by a selected threshold amount.
 An alarm is provided to a user when the parameter of the acquired Doppler ultrasound signals is identified as differing from the similar parameter of the baseline signal data by the selected threshold amount.

 [0015] It is another aspect of the present disclosure to provide an airway monitor that includes an ultrasound transducer, an acquisition system, a processor, and an alarm.
-The ultrasound transducer is adapted to acquire Doppler ultrasound signals from an anatomical region within the subject's airway (e.g., a tracheal wall, a cricothyroid ligament).
+The ultrasound transducer is adapted to acquire Doppler ultrasound signals from a tracheal wall of a subject.
 The acquisition system receives Doppler ultrasound signals from the ultrasound transducer and communicates those Doppler ultrasound signals to the processor.
 The processor compares the Doppler ultrasound signals to baseline data and identifies when a parameter of the acquired Doppler ultrasound signals differs from a similar parameter of the baseline signal data by a selected threshold amount.
 The alarm provides an auditory alarm, a visual alarm, or both, when the parameter of the acquired Doppler ultrasound signals is identified as differing from the similar parameter of the baseline signal data by the selected threshold amount.